nicholaswmin/dyno/README.md

 [histogram][hgram] of a *measurement*, progressively calculated as different values are being repeatedly recorded over time.

+Both the primary and each task thread record their own metrics.

+Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown above.

 ### An example

 Assume [`performance.measure('foo', ...)`][measure] is called in a task,